Comparing differentiable logics for learning with logical constraints: Background: DL2 and Fuzzy Logics

-\paragraph{Implication} DL2 does not provide a separate translation for implication, instead, material implication is used:
+DL2 does not provide a separate translation for implication, instead, material implication is used:

-In fuzzy logics, there are multiple ways to obtain fuzzy implications. \Cref{tab:fuzzy_logics} lists the definitions of the mentioned t-norms, t-conorms as well as these implications. \citet{baczynskiFuzzyImplications2008} give a detailed overview of fuzzy implications. \begin{itemize} \item From a t-conorm $S$ and fuzzy negation $N$, one obtains a so-called $(S,N)$-implication (which generalises material implication) as $I(x,y)= S(N(x), y)$).
+In fuzzy logics, there are multiple ways to obtain fuzzy implications. \Cref{tab:fuzzy_logics} lists the definitions of the mentioned t-norms, t-conorms, as well as implications. \citet{baczynskiFuzzyImplications2008} give a detailed overview of fuzzy implications. \begin{itemize} \item From a t-conorm $S$ and fuzzy negation $N$, one obtains a so-called $(S,N)$-implication (which generalises material implication) as $I(x,y)= S(N(x), y)$).
 Example $(S,N)$-implications are the Kleene-Dienes implication $I_\text{Kleene-Dienes}(x,y):=\max\{1-x,y\}$ and Reichenbach implication $I_\text{Reichenbach}(x,y):=1-x+xy$, both with the standard negation $N(x)=1-x$. \item Other implications generalise the intuitionistic implication and are called $R$-implications, because they use the t-norm residuum $R(x,y):=\sup\{t\in[0, 1] \mid T(x, t) \le y\}$.
-Example $R$-implications are the Gödel and Goguen implications. \item The \L ukasiewicz implication $I_\text{\L ukasiewicz}(x,y):=\min\{1-x+y,1\}$ is both an $(S,N)$-implication and an $R$-implication. \item Other implications are neither---the Yager implication, for example, is an \emph{$f$-generated implication} that is obtained using $f(x)=-\ln x$ in $I(x,y)=f^{-1}(xf(y))$ (with the understanding that $0\cdot\infty=0$). \end{itemize} Additionally, \citet{vankriekenAnalyzingDifferentiableFuzzy2022} propose \emph{sigmoidal implications} in order to improve the derivatives of the original implication, while preserving its characteristics.
-With the standard sigmoidal function shown in ~\cref{eq:sigmoidal}, \cref{eq:implication_sigmoidal} shows the sigmoidal implication $I^{(s)}$ for any given fuzzy implication $I$ and a parameter $s$ for controlling the steepness.
+Example $R$-implications are the Gödel and Goguen implications. \item The \L ukasiewicz implication $I_\text{\L ukasiewicz}(x,y):=\min\{1-x+y,1\}$ is both an $(S,N)$-implication and an $R$-implication. \end{itemize} Additionally, \citet{vankriekenAnalyzingDifferentiableFuzzy2022} propose \emph{sigmoidal implications} in order to improve the derivatives of the original implication, while preserving its characteristics. \Cref{eq:implication_sigmoidal} shows the sigmoidal implication $I^{(s)}$ for a given fuzzy implication $I$ and parameter $s$ for controlling the steepness.
 In our experiments, we use the sigmoidal Reichenbach implication with $s=9$, as suggested by \citet{vankriekenAnalyzingDifferentiableFuzzy2022}.